EvaJF/math4DS/README.md

 * (25%) Written test (30min) on the 26th of September (Test on lectures 1 and 2)
 * (75%) Written exam (2h) on the 24th of October (Exam on lectures 1 to 6)

+Reminders about the exam:

+- about what we have seen in class, proofs included, in exercise sheets, new exercises and possibly new short proofs,
+- answers need to be justified in detail,
+- English only
+- books, notes, etc are not allowed,
+- *simple* calculators are allowed,
+- any other electronic devices (mobile phones, etc) are not allowed
+- bring student card or ID

+*An absence at the exam needs to be justified with an official document.*

 __Getting prepared__